LIDILE/CIL_query/README.md

 Each script has a specific function detailed below.

 Create_data.R:
+1. Enter working directory
+2. Enter CIL collection ID (found on nakala.fr) 11280/4caeaf9c
+3. Enter the file type containing learner texts: eaf for the conversation and .txt for the learner writings.
-1. Scans the CIL collection.
+4. Scans the CIL collection.
-2. Retrieves all .eaf files and meta csv files.
+5. Retrieves all .eaf files and meta csv files.
-3. Merges them into one csv.
+6. Merges them into one csv.

 Cil_query.R :
 Imput: files created by create_data.R.